 The first Act of Parliament to provide general powers to stop up highways was the Town and Country Planning Act 1947.
 However, the exercise of emergency powers to requisition land during the Second World War often affected rights of way over such land.

-Notices about proposals to stop up or divert highways are usually published in the local press and in the London Gazette (online and in ZJ 1).
+Notices about proposals to stop up or divert highways are usually published in the local press and in the London Gazette (avaliable online at The Gazette and in ZJ 1).
 Subsequently an Order authorising the change is made and deposited according to the provisions of the Act of Parliament under which the Order is made.

 Orders to stop up or divert highways under the Defence (General) Regulations 1939 and other relevant legislation are in MT 78.
 MT 78 can be searched by:

 - name of village

 - name of Rural District Council

 - for larger towns and cities, name of road or street

 Orders made under the Highways Act 1959 were to be transmitted to clerks of the peace and enrolled among the records of quarter sessions.
 These records are held in local archives.